borbware/unity-basics-course/programming/3-classes-methods.md

         }
     }
     ```
-* we can also use the keyword `this` to refer to the class we're in
+* We can also use the keyword `this` to refer to the class we're in
   ```c#
   class Enemy
   {